Zezombye/blog/articles/relationships.md

 The first thing to notice when thinking seriously about love is the following:

 - 41% of first marriages end in divorce. (https://www.wf-lawyers.com/divorce-statistics-and-facts/)
-- Given the amount of children with parents that fight all day, and the fact that “I hate my wife” is a boomer trope by now, I think it is fair to add another 40% of marriages which are unhappy (although this statistic is quite hard to measure) and who stay together for the kids, for financial reasons, or due to delusions that they can still make it work.
+- Given the amount of children with parents that fight all day, and the fact that “I hate my wife” is a boomer trope by now, I think it is fair to add another 40% of marriages that are unhappy and who stay together for the kids, for financial reasons, or due to delusions that they can still make it work. <Footnote text="Although this statistic is purely based on vibes, and I feel I'm underestimating, the point still holds if we consider that only 41% of marriages are unhappy.
+It should be 2-3%."/>

 This gives approximately **80% of marriages that aren’t happy**.

 We aren’t talking about high school weeklong relationships.
-We are talking about two adults (because in the West, barely anybody marries young anymore) who have made a commitment on the altar to love each other no matter what.
+We're talking about two adults who have made a commitment on the altar to love each other no matter what.
 40% fail, another 40% don’t care enough to study basic psychology and fix their relationship.

 Therefore, it is obvious to point out that **mainstream advice about love is bullshit.**